Davis8483/MCBE-Addon-Translation-Github-Action/README.md

 ```

 Available language codes can be found here. https://py-googletrans.readthedocs.io/en/latest/#googletrans-languages <br>
+> [!NOTE]
-The script will parse only the language code before the underscore!
+> The script will parse only the language code before the underscore!

 Some addons may include a credit section for translators.
 If yours does, uncomment the last two lines and change the `translator_credit_key`.
 Any auto translations will be filled with the text in `translator_credit_value`.